angrymouse/papers/subaccounts.md

 1. **Generate Subkey Pair**: The dApp generates a random key pair.
 2. **Encrypt Subkey**: The dApp requests the wallet provider to encrypt the subkey's private key using the master public key.
-3. **Announce Subkey**: The encrypted subkey and its public part are announced on a public channel.
+3. **Announce Subkey**: The encrypted subkey and its public part are announced on a public channel for recovery and profile linking across dApps.

 #### 4.1.2.
 Subkey Recovery